gauthma/LaTeX/README.md

 slows down, very noticeably, the compile time; which is why it is recommended to use (uncomment) it only when producing the final version.

-The rationale is that for just one column, we use a 12pt font, and 3cm lateral margins.
-For two columns, 10pt and 1.5 respectively.

 ### The xcolor package